Resistance to diversity efforts in organizations: Resistance to gender diversity efforts

-In 2017, attention was given to the technology industry in light of James Damore's document "Google's Ideological Echo Chamber", which went viral as a prominent example of perceived "anti-diversity" attitudes.
+Gender diversity efforts in organizations address gender inequality in the workplace.
+Resistance to gender diversity efforts has been documented in the technology field.
+For example, In 2017, attention was given to the technology industry in light of James Damore's document "Google's Ideological Echo Chamber", which went viral as a prominent example of perceived "anti-diversity" attitudes.
 The document says Google's diversity initiatives discriminate against overrepresented group members (i.e. males) and foster tension within the organization.
+Related research has observed a similar pattern of resistance in the fields of science, technology, engineering, and mathematics (STEM); information that diversity initiatives would increase female representation led to resistance among men who believed there is legitimacy to men best-representing STEM (i.e. prototypicality legitimacy) and those who also had concerns about losing the ability to best represent STEM (prototypicality threat).